HuygensING/alexandria/commands.md

 * `alexandria export-xml frost-quote`
   or
   `alexandria export-xml frost-quote -o fq.xml`

   This will export document `frost-quote` as xml, to stdout or file fq.xml.
   [Trojan Horse markup](http://www.balisage.net/Proceedings/vol21/html/Sperberg-McQueen01/BalisageVol21-Sperberg-McQueen01.html) is used to deal with overlapping hierarchies.
   If a view is active, this view will be used for the export.
+  When the (view of the) document has multiple overlapping layers, the default layer hierarchy will determine the xml hierarchy, the markup from the other layers will be exported as Trojan Horse milestones.
+  Use the `-l` option to indicate an alternative layer to use as the leading layer.:

+  `alexandria export-xml frost-quote -l A`

 * `alexandria help`